-The tobacco industry has always been a major player in congressional campaigns, and the ASH 2016 Tobacco Campaign Contribution Map highlights just how pervasive tobacco money is in politics.
+The tobacco industry has always been a major player in congressional campaigns, and it’s important to see just how pervasive tobacco money is in politics.
 While awareness about the harms of tobacco use has increased over the years, unfortunately Big Tobacco’s role in politics has not decreased.

 The problem is getting worse.
 In the 2014 election cycle, Big Tobacco contributed $2.3 million to candidates.
-In 2012, the last presidential election year, the contributions totaled $2.1 million.
-For this 2016 cycle, Big Tobacco has contributed OVER $2.5 million in almost every state, across the aisle.
+In 2012, the contributions totaled $2.1 million.
+For the 2016 presidential election cycle, Big Tobacco contributed OVER $2.5 million in almost every state, across the aisle.
 Read our Blog> to learn about why this is a serious problem.

 If your representative is one of the many who has NOT taken campaign funding from tobacco corporations, we encourage you to write, call, or tweet to thank them.